 At Carolina Turning we use many different exotic woods.
 It is impossible for us to post all of the different woods we use.
-Below are pictures of our most popular woods that we use when we make our pens.
+Below are pictures of our most popular woods that we turn when we make our pens.
 Every piece of wood is unique to itself and has its own specific grain and coloring.
 Because we use a natural product to make our pens, each pen we turn can look different even though we use the same wood.
-Your custom made item will be a version of the wood pictured below.
+Your custom-made pen will be a version of the wood pictured below.
 This is what we love about using a natural product.
 Each piece we make is a one-of-a-kind treasure.

 Bethlehem Olive Wood - A light wood with a beautiful dark grain.
 Straight from Israel and comes with a certificate of authenticity with each pen.

 Black & White Ebony - A cream colored base with jet-black streaks and stripes throughout.
 This wood originates from Southeast Asia and Laos.

 Bocote - One of our favorites!
 It is a Mexican wood with a black grain over a yellow/brown wood that gives it a striking appearance.